-Russell Clayton is an instructor in the School of Marketing and Innovation, teaching MBA courses on managerial communication.
+Russell Clayton is an assistant professor of instruction in the School of Marketing and Innovation, teaching MBA courses on managerial communication.

 His research has been published in the Harvard Business Review and has he been mentioned in and/or written for such popular press outlets as Psychology Today, NBC News, Fox News and Fast Company.
 In addition, his research has appeared in several peer-reviewed academic journals such as Human Resource Management and he serves as an associate editor with the Organization Management Journal.
 He was awarded the 2020 Mid-Career Distinguished Educator Award by the Management & Organizational Behavior Teaching Society.